 The Company believes the useful lives as given above best represent the useful life of these assets based on internal assessment and technical evaluation carried out where necessary, which is different from the useful lives as prescribed under Part C of Schedule II of the Companies Act, 2013.
 Freehold land is not depreciated.

 Leasehold improvements are amortised over a period of the lease or useful life of asset whichever is lower.

-The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year-end and adjusted prospectively, if appropriate.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial yearend.
+If as a result of this reassessment there is change from previous estimate, such change is accounted for as a change in an accounting estimate and adjusted prospectively, if appropriate.